A00456020/PWA_assignment/README.md

 # PWA_assignment
-This is my repository for PWA assignment for MCDA 5550.
+The following is the URL for my public library: https://github.com/A00456020/PWA_assignment This is my repository for PWA assignment for MCDA 5550.

 Hi, I am Parth Tarak Vaidya, A00456020, MCDA Fall 2021 cohort, Saint Mary's University, Halifax, NS, Canada.